Athena96/TicTacToe/README.md

 To create the view, I kept things simple.
 I used an image view for the board, and a series of buttons (in 3 horzintal and 1 vertical stack views) for the X,O placements.

+Controller:
+The controller manages communcation between the model and the view.

 Unit Tests:
 This project also contains unit tests (found in "TicTacToeTests" folder) which